vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

       `single`.

-1.  grafting (*Optional*)
+1.  branching (*Optional*)

     To define branching of main chain.
 Branches are single monomer long in the current mode.
 The program can manage multiple types of branches.
 Usage:

     ```
-    grafting 1 branch1 patch1 branch2 patch2 ...
+    branching 1 branch1 patch1 branch2 patch2 ...
     ```

-    The keyword `grafting` should be followed by an integer 1 or 0.
+    The keyword `branching` should be followed by an integer 1 or 0.
 1 corresponds to turning on the branch and 0 corresponds to no branch.
 This gives the user to toggle between branched and non-branched system easily.